 Except for FBA fulfillment, you can use a delivery service provider like UPS, FedEx, etc. As you can see from the below table that is an iPhone device courier rate based on the lbs.

-I assume the product bundling is iPhone plus headset, so first of all, you need to calculate both devices’ volume weight, and actual weight, and use MAX function to choose the bigger weight.
+I assume the product bundling is iPhone plus headset, so first of all, you need to calculate both devices’ volume weight, and actual weight, and use the MAX function to choose the bigger weight.

 However, the resulting number has a decimal position, and the UPS rate is different from lbs, which shows in an integer number.
 So ROUNDUP can help you convert the decimal position automatically into an integer number